Skip to content

 Evaluation of interactions for quality and policy compliance.
 The Judge can be a large LLM (for async assurance and complex reasoning) or a distilled SLM (for inline, real-time action screening).
 Both approaches can be combined: an SLM screens every action in under 50ms, while a large LLM audits a sample asynchronously.

-→ For model selection guidance, see Judge Model Selection
+→ For model selection guidance, see Model-as-Judge Selection

 What the Judge Does